maximeDaraize/pokemon-pixel/README.md

 ## Description

-A list of the first 151 [gen-1] Pokemon, made in css (original images from pokemon yellow - gameboy)\
+A list of [gen-1] Pokemon, made in css (original images from pokemon yellow - gameboy)\
 Choose a pokemon in the select menu to change the stylesheet corresponding that pokemon.

 ## Gotta code them all